Del Palmer

-Biography
+Early life

+Palmer was born in Greenwich, in southeast London, United Kingdom.

+Career

-Born in Greenwich, southeast London, he began playing bass in 1967, joining friend Brian Bath's band Cobwebs and Strange.
+In 1967, Palmer began playing bass, and joined friend Brian Bath's band, Cobwebs and Strange.
 In 1969, Palmer and Bath formed Tame with Victor King on drums.
 The band lasted until 1970.
 From 1972, Palmer and Bath were in Company with Barry Sherlock (guitar) and Lionel Azulay (drums).
-They signed to Cube Records in 1973, but Azulay was injured in a road accident.
-Charlie Morgan joined on drums in 1974 and the band changed its name to Conkers.
-A series of singles followed on Cube.
+They signed to Cube Records in 1973.
+When Azulay was injured in a road accident, Charlie Morgan joined on drums in 1974 and the band changed its name to Conkers.

-In 1977, the KT Bush Band began with Bush, Palmer, Bath and Vic King, playing the pub circuit.
+In 1977, the KT Bush Band was formed with Kate Bush, Palmer, Bath, and Vic King, playing the pub circuit.
 Their live set included material that would later appear on Bush's first album.
-Beginning with her second album, 1978 release, Lionheart, Palmer became one of Bush's main studio bassists (along with John Giblin).
-He also toured with her in 1979.
+Beginning with her second album, 1978 release, Lionheart, Palmer became one of Bush's main studio bassists (along with John Giblin) and toured with her in 1979.